johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 * It will then start the conversion process.
 * This will take a few minutes.
 It takes time to bake a cake.

-Now that Alice has Bob's public key in a text file, She will need to import into her public keyring.
+Now that Alice has Bob's public key in a text file, she will need to import it into her public keyring so she can use it.
+* To do that you would normally execute the following command for Alice:
+* In this case however there is no need because the public key is already on your keyring.
+* It was put there when you were playing the part of Bob and you generated the key.
+* So you can skip this step.
+* Just remember that if someone sends you a public key then you will need to import it into your public keyring file by using the following command.
+* `gpg --import publickeyfile.asc`